Have you ever wondered why you think the way you do?

 Thinking:

-Psychologists explore how we process information, make decisions, and solve
+Psychologists study how we process information.

 Feeling: